nus-cs2103/website-base/admin/admin-tasks-fragment.md

 <span id="heading_get_connect_with_comm_channels">Get connected to our communication channels</span>
 <div id="desc_get_connect_with_comm_channels">

-* If you haven't done so already, follow the 'Preparation' instructions of the following panel, to get connected with the communication channels used by the module.
+* If you haven't done so already, follow the 'Preparation' instructions of the following panel, to get connected with the communication channels used by the course.

 {{ embed_topic("tools.md#communication", "Admin " + icon_embedding + " **Tools - Communication**", "3", indent="2") }}
 </div>